pretix/pretix/doc/admin/updates.rst

 """""""""""""""""""""""""

 pretix 4.4 introduces a new data structure to store historical financial data.
-If you already have existing data in your database, you will need to backfill this data or you might get incorrect reports!
+If you already have existing data in your database, you will need to back-fill this data or you might get incorrect reports!
 This is not done automatically as part of the usual update steps since it can take a while on large databases and you might want to do it in parallel while the system is already running again.
 Please execute the following command::